wapm-packages/sqlite/README.md

 # SQLite

-You can install php with:
+You can install sqlite with:

 ```shell
 wapm install sqlite